rebase/json-prettier/README.md

   </table>
 </div>

-> **macOS Users**: You may see security warnings like "untrusted developer" or "app is damaged" on first launch.
+> **IMPORTANT FOR macOS USERS**: macOS will show security warnings ("untrusted developer" or "app is damaged") on first launch.
-> Try right-clicking the app and selecting "Open" first.
-If that doesn't work, see our [Installation Guide](INSTALLATION.md) for the terminal solution.
+> Right-click the app and select "Open" to bypass this.
+For persistent issues, check our [Installation Guide](INSTALLATION.md).

 ---

-## 📝 What is JSON Prettier?
+## What is JSON Prettier?

 JSON Prettier is a simple desktop app that makes messy JSON data look clean and organized.
 Whether you're a developer, data analyst, or just someone who works with JSON files, this app will help you format and read JSON data easily.

-## ✨ Features
+## Key Features

-- 📂 **Open JSON files** - Load JSON from your computer
+- Open and save JSON files from your computer
-- 💾 **Save formatted JSON** - Export cleaned up data
-- 🔄 **Auto-save settings** - Remembers your preferences
+- Auto-save your formatting preferences
-- 🌙 **Dark/Light themes** - Choose your preferred look
-- 📋 **Copy/Paste support** - Quick text operations
-- 🎨 **Syntax highlighting** - Easy to read colored JSON
+- Dark and light themes available
+- Copy/paste support with keyboard shortcuts
+- Syntax highlighting for better readability
-- ⚡ **Fast formatting** - Instant JSON beautification
+- Instant JSON formatting and validation

-## 🐛 Something Not Working?

-Found a problem?
-Let us know!
-Go to our [Issues page](https://github.com/rebase/json-prettier/issues) and tell us:

-- What computer you're using (Mac, Windows, Linux)
-- What version of the app you have
+## Having Issues?

+If something's not working right, [create an issue](https://github.com/rebase/json-prettier/issues) and include:

+- Your operating system and version
 - What you were trying to do
-- What happened vs what you expected
+- What actually happened
-- A screenshot if possible
+- Screenshots if helpful

-## 🛠️ For Developers
+## For Developers

 Want to contribute or build from source?
 Check out our [Development Guide](DEVELOPMENT.md)